Albert II, Prince of Monaco: Marriage

 Prince Albert met South African swimmer Charlene Wittstock in 2000 at the Mare Nostrum swimming meet in Monaco.
 They made their public debut as a couple at the opening ceremony of the 2006 Winter Olympics.
-She accompanied him to the weddings of the Crown Princess of Sweden in 2010 and of the Duke of Cambridge in 2011.

-Their engagement was announced by the palace on June 10, 2010.
+Their engagement was announced by the palace on 10 June 2010.
 The wedding was originally scheduled for 8 and 9 July 2011, but was moved forward to prevent a conflict with the International Olympic Committee (IOC) meeting in Durban on 5–9 July, which they both attended.
 The couple had invited members of the IOC, including president Jacques Rogge, to their wedding.

 The couple were married in a civil ceremony on 1 July 2011 in the Throne Room of the Prince's Palace.
-Wittstock was reported to be in tears during the wedding.
 The religious ceremony took place in the courtyard of the palace on 2 July, and was presided over by Archbishop Bernard Barsi.
-The couple honeymooned in Mozambique.
+The couple honeymooned in South Africa, where they stayed in separate hotels, and Mozambique.

 Prince Albert and Princess Charlene had twins, Princess Gabriella, Countess of Carladès, and Jacques, Hereditary Prince of Monaco, on 10 December 2014.
 Jacques is the heir apparent to the throne.

 Charity work and patronages

-Albert holds affiliations and patronages within numerous philanthropic organizations.
-He is the vice-chairman of the Princess Grace Foundation-USA, an American charity founded in 1982, after his mother's death, which supports emerging artists in theatre, dance, and film, as Princess Grace did in her lifetime.
-Albert holds patronages with AS Monaco., the World Olympians Association, the Monte-Carlo Rolex Masters, the Peace and Sport Organization, and Junior Chamber International.
+Albert holds patronages with AS Monaco, the World Olympians Association, the Monte-Carlo Rolex Masters, the Peace and Sport Organization, the No Finish Line International charitable non-profit Organisation and Junior Chamber International.
 He holds official and honorary presidencies within the Monaco Red Cross, Comité Olympique Monégasque, Association Mondiale des Amis de l'Enfance, The Automobile Club de Monaco, The Festival de Télévision de Monte-Carlo, and Jumping International de Monte Carlo.
 Albert is affiliated with International Paralympic Committee, Junior Chamber International, and Art of the Olympians.
 Albert is also a global adviser to Orphans International.